1948 United States Senate election in Texas

 The 1948 United States Senate election in Texas was held on November 2, 1948.
-After the inconclusive Democratic Party primary in July, a hotly contested runoff was held in August in which U.S. Congressman Lyndon B. Johnson was officially declared to have defeated former Texas governor Coke Stevenson for the party's nomination by eighty-seven votes.
+After the inconclusive Democratic Party primary in July, a hotly contested runoff was held in August in which U.S. Congressman Lyndon B. Johnson was officially declared to have defeated former Texas governor Coke R. Stevenson for the party's nomination by eighty-seven votes.

 The state party's executive committee subsequently confirmed Johnson's nomination by a margin of one vote.
-The validity of the runoff result was challenged before the US Supreme Court due to allegations of irregularities, and in later years, testimony by the parties involved indicated that widespread fraud occurred and that friendly political machines produced the votes needed for Johnson to defeat Stevenson.
+The validity of the runoff result was challenged before the U.S. Supreme Court due to allegations of irregularities, and in later years, testimony by the parties involved indicated that widespread fraud occurred and that friendly political machines produced the votes needed for Johnson to defeat Stevenson.
 After years of desultory opposition to Democrats during the post-Reconstruction years of the Solid South, Republicans vigorously contested the general election by nominating businessman and party activist Jack Porter, who waged an aggressive campaign.
 Johnson won his first term in the Senate, but by a closer margin than usual for Texas Democrats.

 Background

 Like other Southern states between Reconstruction and the 1960s, Texas was a one-party state, with the white population solidly voting Democratic as a legacy of the American Civil War and the Reconstruction era.
 Disputes within the Texas Democratic Party were far more important than disputes between Democrats and Republicans.
-Starting with the 1944 election, the Democratic Party had been split between the Texas Loyalists, who supported Franklin Roosevelt and Harry Truman, and the Texas Regulars, who opposed them.
+Starting with the 1944 election, the Democratic Party had been split between the Texas Loyalists, who supported Franklin D. Roosevelt and Harry S. Truman, and the Texas Regulars, who opposed them.
 Though the Texas Regulars had officially disbanded after the 1944 election, the split remained.
 Stevenson had supported the Texas Regulars in 1944, and in 1948 flirted with supporting the Dixiecrat presidential candidacy of South Carolina Governor Strom Thurmond.
 Johnson had been a Roosevelt supporter and was a member of the Texas Loyalist faction.
 The acrimonious split in Texas Democrats ensured an unusually bitter primary battle between Johnson and Stevenson.